 Truist's average LCR is driven by changes in total HQLA, including the composition of Level 1 and Level 2 assets, as well as changes in net cash outflows.
-For the quarterly period ending March 31, 2020, Truist's average month-end reduced LCR was 117% in compliance with the regulatory minimum for such entities of 100%.
+For the quarterly period ending December 31, 2020, Truist's average month-end reduced LCR was 113% and in compliance with the regulatory minimum for such entities of 100%.
+Truist's average LCR decreased 4% during the three months ended December 31, 2020, compared with the three-month period ended September 30, 2020 primarily due to a quarterly increase in wholesale funding partially offset by a modest increase in HQLA.